Stetchy0/ProjectPentalogy/Supplementary Items/Text/Living Works/Pentalogy/Part I - Experience.md

 “I see.”

 Carter’s attention started to drift off to the busy street.
-There were humans, satyrs, and sylphs roaming about.
+There were humans, nymphs, and sylphs roaming about.
 For sylphs and elves, it was typical for them to celebrate the first day of Spring as a holiday.
 They would give each other gifts to celebrate rebirth.

-The satyrs would celebrate the first day of spring as it was a war victory from thousands of years ago against the sylphs that saved their species from extinction.
+The nymphs would celebrate the first day of spring as it was a war victory from thousands of years ago against the sylphs that saved their species from extinction.
 They called it Salvation Day.
 Carter chuckled.
 He was a nerd after all.
 He found comfort in the fact that both races celebrated the day together now, as the date had become twice as significant over time.
 Humans were kind of just, stuck in the middle, but celebrated with them anyways.
-They had fought alongside the satyrs all those years ago, after all.
+They had fought alongside the nymphs all those years ago, after all.

 Carter noticed a group of uniformed men at the blacksmith’s shop across the street.
 There were two cloaked men with the Black Crusader’s emblem on the shoulders of their squared capes.
 They looked like they could be brothers.
-He noticed their long pointy ears, they were satyrs.
+He noticed their long pointy ears, they were nymphs.
 Carter felt his heart drop as he recalled what Father was talking about before he left that morning.

 Leo noticed Carter’s fear and curiosity and investigated the shop as well.
 There were a few masked individuals wearing a similar uniform, just with bird-like masks that covered their eyes and stuck out at their noses, and shorter capes that did not bear the emblem.
 Those two in the front must be special.